0xWasosky/NeonPIP/README.md

 zip:

-  Download the zip, and exsrtract the content in a dir, afrter that open a terminal and run this commands:
+  *Download the zip, and exsrtract the content in a dir, afrter that open a terminal and run this commands*:

   1. python3 -m pip install -r .\requirements.txt
   2. python3 .\main.py